raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 ### Responsibilities

 The FVM applies messages to the state tree.
 It is not responsible for advancing the chain itself.
-Concretely, it is responsible for:
+Concretely, it is mainly responsible for:

-- Loading the code of invoked actors, turning them into WASM modules, and optimizing the process through compilation and caching.
-- Setting up the object stack, including the Call Manager, Invocation Containers, Kernels, and more.
-This includes setting up the WASM runtime, its configuration, binding syscalls as host-provided functions, passing parameters, handling result values, managing aborts.
+- Loading on-chain WASM modules and compiling them to machine code.
+- Performing preflight checks on the supplied messages.
+- Instantiating the object stack described in the [core technical design](#core-technical-design) to apply messages.
-- Serving as a call orchestration layer across actors, through the Call Manager abstraction.
+- Routing calls across actors, via the Call Manager abstraction.
-- Handling syscalls from actors.
+- Processing syscalls from actors, and delivering the results.
-- Interacting with the outer environment (Filecoin client) when necessary.
+- Interfacing with the outer environment (Filecoin client) when necessary.
-- Managing IPLD state I/O. Potentially tracking object lifetime to cooperate with state tree garbage collection.
+- Managing IPLD state read and write operations.

 ### Core technical design